Fox's Book of Martyrs

 months after your brother's imprisonment, I was permitted to make a little

-occupied.
-After the birth of your little niece, I was unable to visit the
+he had previously occupied.
+After the birth of your little niece, I was unable

-prison and the governor as before, and found I had lost ocnsiderable
+to visit the prison and the governor as before, and found I had lost considerable

 influence, previously gained; for he was not so forward to hear